If you meet for more than five minutes, I’ll probably tell you a story.

 Their hair was curled.

-They checked their lipstick in the mirror before they walked out the door.
+They wanted to check their lipstick in the mirror before they walked out the door.

 With an even better re-written ending. 🙂